Home

 Small business owners can not afford the big marketing and advertising budgets of big business, but the very entrepreneurial nature of small business owners lends itself very well to guerrilla marketing techniques.

-Some Key Marketing Tactics that are 'Guerilla' in Approach:
+Some Key Marketing Tactics that are

 • To build a marketing plan and marketing mix program using psychographics;